sSpectrals/phototransistor-visualiser-app/docs/README.md

 For my robotics team Roboticus, we needed a better way to monitor **32 phototransistor sensors** while detecting a white line.
 Simply reading raw serial values was inefficient so we built this real-time visualizer to:
 ✔ Clearly display which sensors are triggered
 ✔ Optimize debugging with instant visual feedback

+## Open-Source

+The original project was designed specifically for the sensors and components used in the football robot for Roboticus.
+The goal now is to make the application universally usable for a wider audience and allowing wider customization.

+Would you like to help with this project?
+Feel free to make a pull request!

 ## Features